 Vast hunting opportunities – including management and income potential.

 Elk, deer, migrating antelope, and more in abundance!

 With the friendly, uncrowded communities of Mountainair, Claunch, and Corona nearby – everything you need is within accessible, easy reach.

 In this unpredictable day and age, whether you’re looking for a spacious refuge away from it all, or to diversify into land with appreciation potential (versus the volatile markets)… this is one opportunity you don’t want to pass up!!

 The Gran Quivira has all the attributes of a premium Southwest cattle ranch: top-quality cattle handling facilities, ample grassy pastures, flowing wells, extensive pipeline, ideal weather… and most importantly, pride of ownership in every detail.

 Grazing sections are maintained for efficiency and ease of use.
-The ranch could easily be rated at 250 cows.
 Each section has a carrying capacity of 10-12 pairs, depending on rain.
 The ranch would also work well as a yearling operation.

 LIVESTOCK FACILITIES & STRUCTURES